-Constituent Union Leaders organise social events and campaigns within their communities, as well as maintain Imperial's traditions and mascots.
+Constituent Union Committees organise social events and campaigns within their communities, as well as maintain Imperial's traditions and mascots.

-Clubs, Societies & Projects leaders ensure their activities are managed in the interest of members.
+Clubs, Societies & Projects Committees ensure their activities are managed in the interest of members.

 Imperial College Union works in close partnership with College to maintain the quality of the Imperial educational experience.
 At the heart of this partnership is the Academic Representation Network, which brings together over 500 Reps from every year group, department and faculty.